InverterNetwork/docs/docs/modules/payment-processor/streaming-payment-processor.md

 **Vesting Duration:** Sets the exact date and time for vesting.
 This determines when tokens can be fully claimed.

-### Module Interactions:
+# Module Interactions:

+### For Administrators

+**Remove Payment:** Cancels payment for a specific recipient, transferring any unlocked funds to the recipient before removal.

+**Cancel Running Payments:** Cancels all payments associated with a particular payment client, affecting all recipients.

+### For Claimers

 **Claim Vests:** Enables users to claim vested assets for all the recipients, or to claim vested assets for a specific recipient.

-**Cancel Running Payments:** Cancels all payments associated with a particular payment client, affecting all recipients.

-**Remove Payments:** Clears payments for a specific recipient linked to a designated payment client, transferring any unlocked funds to the recipient before removal.